WillardIV/First-Year-Data-Introduction/R/R.md

-This directory will contain resources for learning R
+This directory contains useful resources for learning and using R.

 Directories:
 * Tidyverse